-While the Earth shakes, other exciting activities happen all the time in the atmosphere, that give off sounds too low for our human ears to hear.
-These soundwaves travel huge distances and come from an incredible number of sources such as meteorites, strong weather systems, wind farms, airplanes, trains, traffic and much much more!
-The Raspberry Boom detects theses infrasounds making it the perfect compliment to the Raspberry Shake.
+While the Earth shakes, other exciting activities happen all the time in the atmosphere, emitting sounds too low for our human ears to hear.
+These sound-waves travel huge distances and come from an incredible number of sources such as meteorites, rocket launches, tornadoes, lightning, wind farms, airplanes, trains, traffic and much much more!

-The Raspberry Shake and the Boom conveniently snap right onto Raspberry Pi, the most popular single-board personal computer in the tech world.
-The two of these together create a super strong Earth monitoring network, and plugging them into Station View with your help, creates a powerful array that will monitor and discover fascinating events from around the globe in real time!
+Developed by OSOP, the Raspberry Shake and the Raspberry Boom monitor Earth and atmospheric activity from two different perspectives, making them the perfect compliment for a more complete picture.
+They conveniently snap right onto Raspberry Pi, the most popular single-board personal computer in the tech world.
+Once you plug in you are ready to start monitoring and connect with hundreds of others on the largest Citizen powered Earth monitoring network, called Station View, and discover fascinating events from around the globe in real time!

 HOW IT WORKS

-The Raspberry Shake (and Boom) are a combination of technologies.
-The main board combines a powerful processor and digitizer which connect to built in sensors (on some models) and a super sensitive Earth motion sensor, called a “geophone”, for the Raspberry Shake’s.
+The Raspberry Shake, and the recently released Raspberry Boom, are a combination of technologies.
+The main board combines a powerful processor and digitizer which connects to a variety of sensors including geophones, MEMs accelerometers and infrasound sensors (depending on the model).
 This plugs right into the Raspberry Pi computer board to power it all and with a little help from the thousand plus hours of custom coding on the micro SD card, the data is sent out and processed in miniSEED – The standard data format in the industry, for easy learning, monitoring and analysis, which is also compatible with JamaSeis.

-The Raspberry Shake range of products have advanced options so that more experienced users can enjoy DIY features, programming their own IFTTT protocols, laser print their enclosures and more!
-The novice will also feel at home as all our devices are designed to be plug and play, professional, home science monitors that anyone could use.
+The Raspberry Shake range of products have advanced options so that more experienced users can enjoy DIY features such as programming IFTTT protocols, laser printing enclosures and more!
+The novice will also feel at home as all our devices are designed to be plug and play, professional, home science monitors that anyone can use.

 USES & APPLICATIONS